estebantechdev/dev-environment-setup/Practical Docker/Export and Import Docker containers.md

 docker cp ./myvolume_data <new_container_id>:/app/data
 ```

-## Step-by-step process that will export a container with its attached volumes so you can move everything to another machine
+## Step-by-step process that will export a container with its attached volumes so you can move everything

 Your container is called `mycontainer`